Journey to Becoming a Chiropractor

 Being a chiropractor means I can make a significant difference in people’s lives every day.
 Individuals come to us for help and we have a direct, hands-on impact and an almost immediate alleviation of a patient’s physical pain and/or concerns.

 The primary focus of our clinics is pain control and rehabilitation.
-Our clinics offer a multidisciplinary approach to care, including chiropractic, physiotherapy, registered massage therapy, acupuncture, kinesiology, naturopathy, fascial stretch therapy and psychotherapy.
+Our clinics offer a multidisciplinary approach to care, including chiropractic, physiotherapy, registered massage therapy, acupuncture, naturopathy, nutritional counselling, rehabilitation and psychotherapy.

 Region of Practice and Clinical Work

-In 2012, my business partner (and identical twin) and I purchased a practice in the Bayview and York Mills area of Toronto called Sports Specialist Rehab Centre.
-We recently opened a second location at Bloor Street West and Ossington.
+In 2012, I had the honour of taking over a practice in the Bayview and York Mills area of Toronto called the Sports Specialist Rehab Centre.
+Since then, I have opened a second location at Bloor Street West and Ossington.
 This post in our Chiropractors Helping Patients blog expands on the types of patients we treat and the care we provide at our centre.

 My Motto or Mantra

-One of the things that we like to say in the clinic is that ‘motion is lotion’.
-The whole concept is that movement is the medicine.
-That is one of the mantras that my staff and I usually promote with our patients.
+One of the things that we love to say in our clinics is that ‘motion is lotion’.
+The concept is that movement is the medicine.
+That is one of the mantras that my staff and I promote with our patients.
 Also, associated with that mantra is, ‘hurt, is not harm’.
 The response from some patients is, “Well, it hurts to move.”
-It doesn’t mean you’re harming it.
-Educating the patient on that, and to say, “You need to move to get better,” doesn’t mean that you’re damaging things further.
+That being said, this doesn’t mean you’re harming tissue.
+Educating the patient on that point, and to say, “You need to move to get better,” doesn’t mean that you’re damaging things further.

 Credentials and Designations